Campus Attire Standards

 Semiformal Dance Attire

-Men: A tuxedo is optional, while church attire such as a sports coat or dressy sweater is recommended.
-A dress shirt and tie, formal half-collar shirt without tie, or turtleneck with a sport coat and dress slacks are acceptable.
+Men: A tuxedo is optional, while church attire such as a sports coat with a tie is recommended.
+A dress shirt and tie or a dressy sweater and dress slacks are acceptable.
 Dress shoes are required.
 Athletic shoes, t-shirts, kilts, jeans, and grubby attire are not appropriate.

 Women: A formal dress is optional; Sunday dress is recommended (a modest dress with the hemline or slit at or below the knee).
 Dress shoes are required.
 Athletic shoes, sleeveless dresses, spaghetti straps, low-cut necklines, unlined see-through materials, and open-back dresses below the shoulder blades are not appropriate.